-A required leave of absence may be required under any of the following:
+A suspension will be recommended under any of the following:

-- 1. A required leave of absence may be required under any of the following: - 2.
-A student fails a course by receiving a grade below a C (69.999 or less) in didactic courses or a Fieldwork course; - 3.
-A student requires more than two cumulative course reexaminations; - 4.
-A student exhibits a significant breach in: professional conduct standards as described in the essentials functions. - 5. policy, professional behaviors policy, ethical standards, or fails to adhere to safety standards. - 6.
+- 1. A student fails a course by receiving a grade below a C (69.999 or less) in didactic courses or a Fieldwork course - 2.
+A student requires more than two cumulative course reexaminations. - 3.
+A student exhibits a significant breach in professional conduct standards as described in the essentials functions, policy, professional behaviors policy, ethical standards, or fails to adhere to safety standards. - 4.
 A student falls below the required GPA for a second consecutive semester.